Charitable Impact 2019-2020

 Re:Fund supported the Nature Conservation Society of Japan to conserve and rewild the Akaya Forest habitat of the Golden Eagle (Aquila Chrysaetos), an endangered raptor species.
 The project transforms a forest from monoculture plantation, rewilding it to native trees.
 Japan is a country where 70% of the land is covered with forest, and yet 40% of that forest is actually monoculture plantation of non-native trees.
 The rewilding of this essential habitat will have a massive impact on the long term health and biodiversity of the Akaya Forest.

 Eyes of Gaia founder Nicola Peel used this grant to assist indigenous communities in northern Ecuador who have been affected and displaced by poisonous oil spills perpetrated by oil companies.
 Due to the massive contamination left from the oil spills, many families in the Ecuadorian Amazon still drink toxic groundwater which has caused many health problems.
 With this Re:Fund grant, 20 families and community leaders were trained in creating and building rainwater harvesting tanks as an alternative drinking water source.

 Giving the gift of kindness

 Showing kindness can be a revolutionary act.
 Through the Tailor Made Giving programs, Lush leverages its own internal resources to have a wide reach of support.
-Lush’s product donations offer essential hygiene products to spaces such as refugee camps or women’s shelters.
+Lush offers product donations of essential hygiene products to spaces such as refugee camps and women’s shelters.